LAXMAN7795/Next-Word-Prediction-using-LSTM/README.md

-#Next Word Prediction using LSTM
+Next Word Prediction using LSTM
-This project implements a next-word prediction model using Long Short-Term Memory (LSTM) neural networks in Python.
-The model is trained on a text dataset and predicts the next word given a sequence of words.
+A deep learning project for predicting the next word in a sequence using LSTM neural networks.

+Overview
+This repository contains code for building and training an LSTM-based model to predict the next word given a sequence of words.
+The project demonstrates text preprocessing, sequence generation, model training, and prediction using Python and popular machine learning libraries.

 Features
-Preprocessing of text data
-Tokenization and sequence generation
+Text data preprocessing and tokenization
+Sequence generation for training
-LSTM-based neural network for prediction
+LSTM neural network implementation
-Training and evaluation scripts
+Model training and evaluation
-Easy-to-use interface for making predictions
+Easy-to-use prediction interface
-Setup
+Getting Started
-Clone the repository:
+1. Clone the repository

-git clone https://github.com/LAXMAN7795/Next-Word-Prediction-using-LSTM.gitcd Next-Word-Prediction-using-LSTM Create a Conda environment:
+git clone https://github.com/LAXMAN7795/Next-Word-Prediction-using-LSTM.gitcd Next-Word-Prediction-using-LSTM
+2. Create and activate a Conda environment

-conda create -p ./venv python=3.11 -yconda activate ./venv Install dependencies:
+conda create -p ./venv python=3.11 -yconda activate ./venv
+3. Install dependencies

 pip install -r requirements.txt
-Usage
-Run the main application:
+4. Run the application

 python app.py
-Modify app.py to change dataset or model parameters as needed.

 File Structure
-app.py — Main script for training and prediction requirements.txt — Python dependencies
-.gitignore — Excludes venv and other unnecessary files License
+app.py — Main script for training and prediction requirements.txt — List of required Python packages .gitignore — Excludes venv and other unnecessary files Customization
+Modify app.py to use your own dataset or adjust model parameters.
+Update requirements.txt as needed for additional dependencies.
+License
 This project is licensed under the MIT License.

+Author
+LAXMAN7795